Algebraic Structure of Classical Field Theory: Kinematics and Linearized Dynamics for Real Scalar Fields: A short review of differential calculus on locally convex topological vector spaces

 \begin{remark} It can be shown \cite{km} that, for $\C^\infty(\M)$ endowed with the smooth structure induced by the Whitney topology, the bundles

 of tensors of contravariant rank $r$ and covariant rank $s$ are given at each $\varphi\in\C^\infty(\M)$ by the space of bounded linear mappings from $\otimes^s_\beta\C^\infty_c(\M)$ to $\otimes^r_\beta\C^\infty_c(\M)$.
 Here $\otimes_\beta$ denotes the \emph{bornological} tensor product, whose topology is the finest locally convex topology on the algebraic tensor product such that the canonical quotient map is \emph{bounded}; this topology is finer than the projective tensor product topology.
-Nonetheless, $T\C^\infty(\M)$ and $T^*\C^\infty(\M)$ assume the form given in Subsection \ref{s2-kin-geom}, since $\C^\infty_c(\M)$ is bornological \cite{jarchow}.
-It also turns out that the nuclearity and completeness of $\C^\infty_c(\M)$, together with Theorems 6.14, pp. 72--73 and 28.7, pp. 280--281 of \cite{km}, imply that every kinematical tangent vector on $\C^\infty(\M)$ is also an \emph{operational} one, i.e. it defines a point derivation on (conveniently) smooth maps $F:\C^\infty(\M)\To\RR$. \end{remark}
+Nonetheless, $T\C^\infty(\M)$ and $T^*\C^\infty(\M)$ do assume the form given in Subsection \ref{s2-kin-geom} (see the proof of Theorem 42.17, pp. 447--448 of \cite{km}).
+It also turns out that the particular structure of $\C^\infty_c(\M)$, together with Theorems 6.14, pp. 72--73 and 28.7, pp. 280--281 of \cite{km}, imply that every kinematical tangent vector on $\C^\infty(\M)$ is also an \emph{operational} one, i.e. it defines a point derivation on (conveniently) smooth maps $F:\C^\infty(\M)\To\RR$. \end{remark}

 In principle, we could develop essentially all tools of differential calculus by using convenient smoothness.
 However, for the purposes of this paper, it is often preferrable to use a stronger concept of smoothness.
 Such a notion is provided, for instance, by Michal \cite{michal} and Bastiani \cite{bastiani}.
 This is also the notion employed in the accounts of infinite dimensional differential calculus done by Milnor \cite{milnor} and Hamilton \cite{hamilton}, and all the basic results of Calculus we present in the remainder of this Appendix are formulated in this context (see, however, Remark \ref{a1r2} below).
 The basic definition is as follows (See also Definition \ref{s2d3} for the special case of real-valued maps):